zzzprojects/docs/dapper-tutorial.net/pages/documentations/dapper-contrib/delete.md

 ---
 PermaID: 1000192
-Name: Delete in Dapper Contrib
+Title: Dapper Contrib Delete - Learn How to Delete Data From a Table
+MetaDescription: Unlock the power of Dapper Contrib with the Delete method to delete data from a table.
+Learn how to use the simplest way to delete rows from a database table without writing any SQL.
 LastMod: 2023-02-25
 ---

-# Dapper Contrib - Delete
+# Dapper Contrib Delete: Discover How to Delete Data From a Table

 ## Description